JacobCampau/JacobCampau/README.md

 ## Game Development Projects

 - <b>Pick a Struggle</b>
-  - Gather your friends for a struggle filled, hunger games styled, fight to the top.
+  - Gather your friends for a struggle filled, survival based, fight to the top.
   - [Pick a Struggle](https://github.com/JacobCampau/PickAStruggle.git)

 ## Cyber Security Projects